stuyvesant-cs/fcs01-dw/index.md

   * [Syllabus]
   * CS Dojo
       * The best place to get you CS on.
 Plenty of available computers, and upperclassmen on hand to help if needed!
-      * Dojo will be running via this chat server: <https://dojochat.stuycs.org/home>

 ---